 Is it the case for European students who want to go to the UK?

-The consequences are already being felt with a net slowdown in migration flows to the UK and a drop in the enrolment of foreign students in England.
-Soon the conditions will surely change, will it be necessary a visa?
+The consequences are being felt with a sharp slowdown in migration to the UK and a drop in foreign student enrolment in England.
+The year 2021 will clarify the conditions.
+Will you need a visa?
 A residence card?
 What will be the new difficulties to work in the territory?
 What health insurance for the UK?
-So many unanswered questions…

 Foreign students in the UK and British students abroad